 - 1. Exhibitors are allowed 6 entries in breeding and 6 entries in market. - 2.
 Birds entered as singles will not be allowed to compete in pairs/trios and vice versa. - 3.
 All market poultry must be hatched in current 4-H year.
-Breeding poultry may be hatched in previous years.

-- Where there is no competition between exhibitors in any class, only one premium will be awarded.
+Breeding poultry may be hatched in previous years. - Where there is no competition between exhibitors in any class, only one premium will be awarded.
 The judge shall determine the premium awarded. - 5.
 Exhibitors must be present for judging. - 6.
 Chickens and ducks will be divided into breeding and market. - 7.
 No glass jars will be allowed in cages.
 Water and feeders must be secured. - 8.
 Only meat production chickens, turkeys, geese and ducks will have the opportunity to sell at the Junior Livestock Auction. - 9.
 Weight requirements to sell: (all birds must meet single weight requirements, even if they are being shown as part of a pen or pair) - a.
-Market Chickens: Singles 4.08-12 lbs, Pen of Three 13.08-36 lbs per pen - b.
+Market Chickens: Singles 4.5-12 lbs, Pen of Three 13.5-36 lbs per pen - b.
 Market Ducks: Singles 6-12 lbs, Pairs 12-24 lbs per pen - c.
 Turkeys: Singles 12-30 lbs, Pairs 24-60 lbs per pen - d.
-Geese: Singles 8-20 lbs, Pairs 16-40 lbs per pen - The instance that a bird loses its leg band: Notify the Extension Office immediately so we All market poultry must be identified with permanent leg bands by second Friday of July. - 11.
+Geese: Singles 8-20 lbs, Pairs 16-40 lbs per pen - 10.
+The instance that a bird loses its leg band: Notify the Extension Office immediately so we All market poultry must be identified with permanent leg bands by second Friday of July. - 11.
 In have documentation and bring the band into the Extension Office.
-If we do not have documentation of the lost leg band you will not be able to show that animal at fair. - 12.
-Birds must be shown in the class that they are entered in.
-Singles can not be switched into a pen of three.
+If we do not have documentation of the lost leg band you will not be able to show that animal at fair.

-600-Jr. Showmanship
+600-Jr. Showmanship 601-Int.

-601-Int.
 Showmanship